-- Ron was appointed by Governor Kasich as a member of the Task Force, and later the Collaborative, on Improving Police-Community Relations.
+- Ron was appointed by former Governor Kasich as a member of the Task Force, and later the Collaborative, on Improving Police-Community Relations.
 He attended hearings across the state taking testimony and helped establish for the first time state standards on the use of deadly force by law enforcement.

 - Ron served by appointment of the county commissioners on the Criminal Justice and Community Corrections Planning Boards that set local funding and policy goals.

-- Ron was chair of the Truancy initiative to reduce school absences in cooperation with BREAD and the Educational Service Center.
+- Ron was chair of the Truancy Initiative to reduce school absences in cooperation with BREAD and the Educational Service Center.

 Eliminating Human Trafficking

-Prosecutor Ron O’Brien believes that enslavement of an individual to force prostitution or any other purpose is reprehensible and must be stopped.
+Prosecutor Ron O’Brien believes that enslavement of an individual to force prostitution or for any other purpose is reprehensible and must be stopped.
 Ron works vigorously both to prosecute these crimes and to make certain the survivors of this exploitation receive the help they need.

 - Ron is a member of the Central Ohio Human Trafficking Task Force.